Get a repeat prescription online. Bulk billed

 All consultations are conducted by fully qualified General Practitioners who hold Fellowship of the Royal Australian College of General Practitioners (FRACGP).
 We do not use nurse practitioners for consultations.
 This matters because GPs have broader prescribing authority and deeper clinical training for complex medication decisions.

 There are no hidden fees.
-Some telehealth services charge $14.90 or more as an add-on for prescriptions or certificates on top of the consultation fee.
+Some telehealth services charge $19 or more per script on top of the consultation fee.
 At NewDoc, your prescription is part of the bulk billed consultation.
 You pay nothing if you are eligible.

 Your eScript is sent instantly after your consultation.
 There is no waiting period and no need to visit a pharmacy to collect a paper prescription.
 The eScript contains a QR code that any Australian pharmacy can scan to dispense your medication.